svelte-docgen/svelte-docgen/packages/extractor/src/ERRORS.md

 > The provided Svelte source code `filepath` must end with an `.svelte` extension.

+## not_found_render_fn

+> Our extractor could not find an AST node of `FunctionDeclaration` with `render` name in the compiled TSX file.
+>
+> This is likely a bug on our side.
+> Please [create an issue](https://github.com/svelte-docgen/svelte-docgen/issues/new) with a source code example that caused this error.

+## not_found_render_fn_signature

+> Our extractor could not find a signature of `render` function in the compiled TSX file.
+>
+> This is likely a bug on our side.
+> Please [create an issue](https://github.com/svelte-docgen/svelte-docgen/issues/new) with a source code example that caused this error.

 ## not_found_source_file

 > Our extractor could not find a source file of the following file path: